EURO GOVT-Italy, Spain yields slip on hopes of stronger firewall

 BUNDS RETREAT

-Commerzbank technical analysts said futures could rebound to 137.90/138.56 in the near-term but that a number of other factors pointed to the bullish trend in place since 2008 having ended.

-Analysts expect Bunds to try and establish a new trading range with yields above 2 percent, a level the market has failed to break above on a sustained basis so far this year.

-Citi strategists recommended buying Bunds on dips with a target entry of 2 percent in the 10-year yield
+Citi strategists recommended buying Bunds on dips with a target entry of 2 percent in the 10-year yield, which it broke below last week after weak manufacturing data prompted investors to buy low risk government bonds.

 "The price action over the last week reinforces our view that the selloff witnessed two weeks ago was not the start of a sustained bear market but rather a move to a new, higher, yield range," they said in a note.